The 2016 Homeless Count in Hillsborough County was conducted on Thursday, February 25, 2016, between the hours of 5:30 a.m. and 9 p.m.

 Summary of Results

-Click here to go to the Complete List of 2015 PIT Homeless Count Data Charts/Reports.
+Scroll down for a Complete List of 2016 PIT Homeless Count Data Charts/Reports.

 Total Overall Homelessness

-- 31% decrease in overall street (unsheltered) homeless population
+- 1.72% increase in overall street (unsheltered) homeless population

 Overall Homeless Individuals (households without children)